 2020 saw an unprecedented number of titles delayed to 2021 and 2022 in response to COVID-19.
 Bond, Black Widow, and a host of other films that don’t feature European superspies were pushed to greener ($$) pastures.
-What remained was a surprisingly robust group of movies.
+What remained was a surprisingly top-heavy group of movies.
 The crème de la crème saved an otherwise bleak year.

 6. First Cow: Kelly Reichardt’s tale of frontier-era Oregon is an allegory about the impossibility of going it alone.